-11.5.4.1.2 Real-Time Marginal Cost of Losses Offset
+11.5.4.1.3 Real-Time Marginal Cost of Losses Offset

 (a) Calculation.
-The CAISO will calculate the Real-Time Marginal Cost of Losses Offset for each Balancing Authority Area as the sum of the product of the Marginal Loss component of the LMP and all positive or negative FMM Instructed Imbalance Energy, RTD Instructed Imbalance Energy, Uninstructed Imbalance Energy, and Unaccounted For Energy in the Balancing Authority Area.
+The CAISO will calculate the Real-Time Marginal Cost of Losses Offset for each Balancing Authority Area as the sum of the product of the Marginal Cost of Losses component of the LMP and all positive or negative FMM Instructed Imbalance Energy, RTD Instructed Imbalance Energy, Uninstructed Imbalance Energy, and Unaccounted For Energy in the Balancing Authority Area.

 (b) Allocation.
-The CAISO will allocate the amounts determined according to section 11.5.4.1.2(a) –
+The CAISO will allocate the amounts determined according to section 11.5.4.1.3(a) –